AdobeDocs/experience-manager-forms-cloud-service.en/help/adding-reviewers-form.md

 ## Prerequisite {#prerequisite}

-### Enabling submission reviewer groups property for adaptive forms using metadata schema editor {#enabling-submission-reviewer-groups-property-for-adaptive-forms-using-metadata-schema-editor}
+### Enabling submission reviewer groups property for Adaptive Forms using metadata schema editor {#enabling-submission-reviewer-groups-property-for-adaptive-forms-using-metadata-schema-editor}

-To associate a reviewer group with a form, edit the metadata schema of adaptive forms.
+To associate a reviewer group with a form, edit the metadata schema of Adaptive Forms.
 By default, you cannot add a reviewer group to a submitted form.

 To edit metadata schema: